Highlights of the Tour du Mont Blanc in Comfort8 Days & 7 Nights 4.7 Read 69 reviews

 The charming Hotel Gai Soleil was once the owner’s family’s farm in the mountains.
 It has been renovated with care and furnished with an aim to preserve all its rustic character and warmth.
 You can relax among the various flowering trees and wild berries growing in the summer and enjoy the warmth of the full sun on the terrace in winter.
 From the hotel you’ll find a spectacular view of the Montjoie valley.

 A classic chalet style hotel with swimming pool and a restaurant the family run Le Christina is located right in the centre of the village.

 A further hour on rough and rocky ground brings up the Col de la Croix du Bonhomme.
-Here you can either climb over the Col des Fours (2665m) and descend steeply to Refuge des Mottets or alternatively descend to Les Chapieux.
+Here you can either climb over the Col des Fours (2665m) and descend steeply to Refuge des Mottets, or follow the route down to Les Chapieux.